microsoft/qsharp-compiler/src/QuantumSdk/README.md

 ### Trouble shooting compiler extensions ###

+The compiler attempts to load rewrite steps even if these have been compiled against a different compiler version.
+While we do our best to mitigate issue due to a version mismatch, it is generally recommended to use compiler extensions that are compiled against the same compiler package version as the Sdk version of the project.

 In rare cases, a rewrite step may fail to load or execute because one of the assemblies it depends on cannot be found.
 In these cases, specifying the property
 ```
 <CopyLocalLockFileAssemblies>true</CopyLocalLockFileAssemblies>